pileon/old-raven-lang/design.md

 with a percentage (`%`) and the expression is enclosed in curly-braces (`{}`).
 Embedded expressions are evaluated lazily, when the constant string literal is used and not at the time of compilation.
 Expressions must be valid or a run-time error will be thrown.
+Embedded expressions can not be nested or contain block-statements.

 There is no limit on the length of strings, or the number of embedded expressions.